amarshimi/Yii2-Forms-Builder/README.md

-Yii 2 Basic Project Template
+Yii2-Forms-Builder
 ============================

-Yii 2 Basic Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects.
+Yii2-Forms-Builder is a skeleton [Yii 2](http://www.yiiframework.com/) application

 The template contains the basic features including user login/logout and a contact page.
 It includes all commonly used configurations that would allow you to focus on adding new